André Desvallées: Biography

-André Desvallées was born in Gouville-sur-Mer, Normandy in 1931.
+Desvallées was born in Gouville-sur-Mer, Normandy in 1931.
 He moved to the suburbs of Paris to attend secondary school at the Lycée Pasteur in Neuilly-sur-Seine.
-His first vocation was cinema: he developed the admission exam at the Institute for Advanced Cinema Studies, IDHEC, currently Le Femis, an acronym corresponding to his former name, Fondation européenne des métiers de l'image et du son (European Foundation for Image and Sound) and became editor of the Cinema Center (CNC), position he held for eight months.
+His first vocation was cinema: he developed the admission exam at the Institut des hautes études cinématographiques, IDHEC, currently La Fémis, an acronym corresponding to his former name, Fondation européenne des métiers de l'image et du son (European Foundation for Image and Sound) and became editor of the Cinema Center (CNC), position he held for eight months.
 At this time he met the future director and television producer Michel Subiela and, a few years later, he met Bernard Chardère, the founder of Positif magazine, in which he collaborated in 1953.
 Then, he moved to Morocco where he started a career in museums, including the Museum of Popular Arts and Traditions of Rabat.
 He served the Army in Oran, Algeria, from 1956 to 1958, and then, returned to France.

 After his return to France, Desvallées was hired by Georges Henri Rivière, considered the "father of French museology", founder of the National Museum of Popular Arts and Traditions (MNATP) in Paris, and Director of the International Council of Museums (ICOM) from 1946 to 1962.
 Rivière entrusted to Desvallées the coordination of the museographic conception of the MNATP and the direction of the institution's department of museology, a position he held from 1959 to 1977.
 During his management he was responsible for the program of temporary exhibitions and for the three permanent exhibition halls where the study gallery was established in 1972 and three years later, the cultural gallery.
 At the time of its inauguration, the National Museum of Popular Arts and Traditions was considered one of the most innovative in the world.

 Desvallées wrote several articles and publications about ethnology, which led him to the position of General Inspector of Classified and Controlled Museums, responsible for the region's ethnography museums.
 In this context, at the time the first ecomuseums and scientific and technical culture centers were developed, he implemented, within the Direction des musées de France, an experimental sector of assistance to these new forms of museums.
 From 1984 to 1987, he worked for the National Conservatory of Arts and Crafts as head of the National Museum of Techniques (now Museum of Arts and Crafts).
 He became an adviser to the director of the Musées de France (also called Service des musées de France, former Direction de musées de France, body of the French Ministry of Culture).
-He then became a consultant of the National Museum of Popular Arts and Traditions, working alongside Michel Colardelle, the museum’s director.
+He then became a consultant of the National Museum of Popular Arts and Traditions, working alongside Michel Colardelle, the museum's director.
 Desvallées held this position until his retirement in 1997.